Speakers

 Sabine Koch

-Sabine Koch is the Strategic Professor of Health Informatics at Karolinska Institutet and the Director of the Health Informatics Centre at the LIME, the Department of Learning, Informatics, Management and Ethics, Sweden.
-Her research interests seek to medical informatics and human-computer interaction to enhance decision making.
-Dr. Koch is also a Past President of the International Medical Informatics Association (IMIA), Editor-in-Chief of Methods of Information in Medicine, Associate Editor of Applied Clinical Informatics, and Member of the Editorial Board of the International Journal of Medical Informatics.
+Sabine Koch is the Strategic Professor of Health Informatics and Head of the Department of Learning, Informatics, Management and Ethics at Karolinska Institutet, Sweden.
+Her research interests combine medical informatics and human-computer interaction to design and evaluate services for enhanced decision making and collaborative care.
+Dr. Koch is previous President of the International Medical Informatics Association (IMIA) and Editor-in-Chief of Methods of Information in Medicine.

 Vivian Vimarlund